jupyterlab/extension-examples/basics/hello-world/README.md

 - `README.md` contains some instructions
 - `package.json` contains information about the extension such as dependencies
 - `tsconfig.json` contains information for the typescript compilation
-- `src/index.ts` _this contains the actual code of our extension_
+- `src/index.ts` _this contains the actual code of your extension_
-- `style/index.css` contains style elements that we can use
+- `style/index.css` contains style elements that you can use

 The following sections will walk you through those files.